 ACLU Sues Over Florida Law That Requires Felons To Pay Fees, Fines Before Voting

-A group of voting rights advocates and felons have filed a lawsuit after Florida Gov. Ron DeSantis approved a law that could make it more difficult for felons to vote.
+A group of voting rights advocates and felons has filed a lawsuit after Florida Gov. Ron DeSantis approved a law that could make it more difficult for felons to vote.

-The new law requires felons to pay any outstanding court fines or fees before they can cast their ballots – a requirement that the American Civil Liberties Union describes as a creating "two classes of returning citizens: a group wealthy enough to afford their voting rights and another group who cannot afford to vote."
+The new law requires felons to pay any outstanding court fines or fees before they can cast their ballots — a requirement that the American Civil Liberties Union describes as creating "two classes of returning citizens: a group wealthy enough to afford their voting rights and another group who cannot afford to vote."

-Last November, Florida voters approved a constitutional amendment that would restore voting rights to more than a million felons.
+Last November, Florida voters approved a constitutional amendment that would restore voting rights to more than 1 million felons.

 The amendment approved by voters said that "voting rights shall be restored upon completion of all terms of sentence including parole or probation."
 It excludes those who have been convicted of murder or felony sexual offense.